mtryan83/ArtLife/README.md

 Creating Behaviors
 ------------------

-The possible behaviors an organism can have are listed in the Behaviors file.
-See that file for syntax.
-Adding a new behavior is a simple as adding another behavior to that file, as long as it has the appropriate syntax.
-When the next organism is born, this file will be sourced if a behavior is mutated to another type.
+The possible behaviors an organism can have are listed in the behaviors package, and will probably eventually be listed in a Behaviors file. .
+Adding a new behavior is a simple as creating a new class that extends Behaviors.java.
+See the [Behavior page](https://github.com/flugen/ArtLife/wiki/Behavior) for help.
+When the next organism is born (and currently, after a recompile), this file will be sourced if a behavior is mutated to another type.

 TODO